balmjs/balmjs.github.io/docs/v2/README.md

 # BalmJS

-> A flexible Front-End workflow for webapps :tada:
+> A flexible Front-End workflow for any webapps :tada:

 ## What's BalmJS?